 Intramural participation is entirely voluntary, and students are encouraged to become involved, whether for competition or fun, in a group or as an individual; no additional fees are required.
-Intramural activities include basketball, bowling, softball, flag football, badminton, soccer, tennis, volleyball, and other special events.
+Intramural activities include basketball, bowling, softball, flag football, soccer, tennis, volleyball, and other special events.
 The desire for fun, exercise, social contact, and friendly competition in a wholesome, satisfying atmosphere furnishes the stimulation for the activities and tournaments offered.
 ABAC has been a member of the National Intramural Recreational Sports Association (NIRSA) since 1980 and has a full- and part-time director on staff.
 This office is committed to providing quality recreational engagement opportunities.
-For more information on ABAC's Campus Recreational Sports, visit http://www.abac.edu/student-life/campus-life/intramurals, or contact Recreational Sports in Tifton or in Bainbridge.
+For more information on ABAC's Campus Recreational Sports, visit https://athletics.abac.edu/intramurals/landing, or contact Recreational Sports in Tifton or in Bainbridge.